 FLDP-1051 | Family Legal Services Field Placement | 1.2 | ||

 Family Legal Services Certificate students will complete a field placement component in a work setting for a minimum of 40 hours.
 The field placement will provide students with exposure to family law practice and the relevant skills for the provision of family legal services as a Family Legal Services Provider.
 A student's work experience and the scheduling of field placement will reflect the employer's needs.
 Assistance will be provided by the field placement coordinator to attempt to place students in a setting which matches their abilities, expectations, and interests.
-Should this not be possible, the student agrees to accept the opportunity the field placement coordinator is able to supply. | ||||
+Should this not be possible, the student agrees to accept the opportunity the Field Placement Coordinator is able to supply. | ||||

 LAWS-1122 | FLSP Final Assessment | 0 | ||